 The Study Manager must ensure that everyone understands what their deliverables are.
 Generally this is done using a “Responsibility Matrix”, but these can sometimes be too general.

 Where cost estimation is involved, the Responsibility Matrix should be supported by a Work Breakdown Structure (“WBS”) assigning the costing responsibilities.
 Given that the contentious parts of many studies are the capital and operating cost estimates, I personally view the WBS equally as important as the Responsibility Matrix.
-(I have another blog on the subject of WBS ).

 Team communication is vital and there are different ways to do it.
 Weekly or bi-weekly conference calls work well but these need to be carefully managed.
 With a large team on a conference call, there is a fine line between getting too much technical detail versus not enough detail.

 On some studies I have seen a weekly call restricted to one-hour long and then everyone flees until next week’s call.
 At the end of these conference calls, one might have an uneasy feeling of it being incomplete.
-Perhaps people were not clear on something but hesitated to ask become the one-hour time is up.
-In such cases it is important for the relevant parties to continue on or have a separate call.
+Perhaps people were not clear on something but hesitated to ask become the one-hour time limit is up.
+In such cases it is important for the relevant parties to continue on or to have a separate call.